 Clearly, this can get really confusing really quickly.
 The thing to keep in mind is simply that if you even suspect you or a loved one have been a victim of medical malpractice, you need to CALL ME immediately at 1-800-55-MISNY.

-What to Expect from a Medical Malpractice Attorney
+What to Expect from me as your Medical Malpractice Attorney

 I am here to help you.
 I am happy to meet with you at a time and place that is most convenient for you.